sublimetrix/gtm-template-pagepath-partn/README.md

 	* the page path part by index
 	* always the last part
 	* the page path length (integer)

+NEW: The variable can now optionaly strip the extension (.html, .php, etc.)

 ## Example